Reefs are underwater cities, their vibrant corals creating a complex and multilayered landscape that hosts innumerable

 Stretching 2,900 km (1,800 miles) from Papua New Guinea to just shy of Brisbane, this is the world’s largest collection of marine life.
 The ecosystem knits together a mind-boggling array of corals, fish, sponges, mollusks, rays, starfish, dolphins, whales, sharks and birds, to name just a few of its inhabitants.
 This tightly interwoven biome was named a UNESCO World Heritage Site in 1981, and remains one of the most vital marine sanctuaries in the world.

 Sadly, this magnificent reef has been damaged due to bleaching events and infestations of the deadly crown of thorns sea star.
 But there are still lots of healthy options for both snorkeling and diving.

 Probably the healthiest reefs in Australia are near Lady Elliot Island, a bit north of Fraser Island.
 There, you can find mottled wobbegong sharks, swim alongside spotted eagle rays and hear haunting snatches of whale song.
 It’s a special place for both diving and snorkeling, with some nearby spots that you can reach from the beach, as well as some farther out which you need a boat to access.

-During the Australian summer months (December to February), the island is home to immense nesting colonies of raucous seabirds, most of which have a very lackadaisical attitude towards any human presence.
+During the Australian summer months (December to February), the island is home to immense nesting colonies of raucous seabirds, most of which have a very lackadaisical attitude toward any human presence.
 This can be a good thing or a bad one, depending on how you feel about close encounters of the feathered kind.

 If you’d like your trip dedicated entirely to diving, I suggest a multi-day live-aboard cruise around Osprey Reef.
 This submerged coral atoll is perched on a seamount and the reef is fed by the cool, nutrient-rich waters that well up from the deep ocean.
 Isolated Osprey Reef hosts many rare or unique species, including a dwarf nautilus.
 Curious and gentle minke whales also frequent the reef.